ArkEcosystemArchive/legacy-docs/general/04_WhatIsArkAddress/04_WhatIsArkAddress.md

 ## ARK address

 A blockchain is a database where records are stored according to a consensus mechanism executed by a network of nodes.
-The unitary element used in this process is an account to account transaction containing information such as `sender`, `recipient`, `amount` and `fee`.
+The unitary element used in this process is an account to account transaction containing information such as `senderId`, `recipientId`, `amount` and `fee`.
 A sender and recipient account needs to be identifiable.
 This is made possible by an `address`.
+It is a proof of existence in the blockchain and informations such as token balance and transaction history are linked to it.

+The ARK address is like a bank account where only the owner of the `private key` can validate and broadcast transactions.
+It is very important to keep the `passphrase` safe.

 **From a public key to an ARK address**

-An Ark `address` is derived from the `public key`.
+Ark `address` is derived from the `public key`.

 ![Diagram 002](https://github.com/Moustikitos/docs/blob/master/assets/img/arkDiagram04-002.png)

-As we can see on the chart above, it is impossible to derive a `passphrase` based on an `address`.
-Even brute force computation will not work.
-The main reason for this is the `slice` applied during the generation process.
 A `modifier` is a byte used to customize the `address`.
 It is useful to differentiate networks.

 For example&nbsp;:
  + On ARK mainnet `modifier` = `0x17` so ARK address starts with `A`